 The antiques are 33 types of copper containers simulating the containers of San Dai (Three Dynasties, namely Xia, Shang and Zhou).
 These antiques were used in rituals and are engraved with Chinese inscriptions of which the ideas are from classic literature works of Confucianism, forming a system of political ideology.
 The “Minh Mang” antiques were positioned on altars for celestials and ancestors worship rituals.
 These antiques could be distributed into the system of Nguyen Dynasty’s temples including Thai Mieu (Temple of Lords), The Mieu (Temple of Emperors), Hung Mieu (Temple of the Emperor’s Parents), Trieu Mieu (Temple of Nguyen Lords’s Ancestor), Phung Tien Palace (a place used to worship the emperors and queens of Nguyen Dynasty) and other different worship places that the emperors often presented during rituals.

-The collection “Nguyen Dynasty’s Antiques” at the Museum of Vietnamese History in Ho Chi Minh City introduces 12 antiques.
+The collection “Nguyen Dynasty’s Antiques” at the History Museum in Ho Chi Minh City introduces 12 antiques.
 Although the number is not adequate, these antiques show the uniqueness of their types and the great ideology of the Nguyen emperors in managing the country and the people.
 The ideology of “manage the family, rule the country and conquer the World” is clearly shown in the emperor-made inscriptions from the collections of antiques.